Kristina01111000/lavendersite/README.md

 send update and invoice for the rest of the year -> done email her again in 2 weeks
 - Switch admin email to temp so idon;t get so many emails?
-- check again in october for site corrections
 - need to get rid of cart button on headder

-- renewal all set

 - changed meeting to the 19th at 11:00
 - look into square for wp before then: https://wordpress.org/plugins/woocommerce-square/